deleplanquet/code_bp/README.rst

 "Local" stations (hypocenter distance < 100 km)
 -----------------------------------------------

-The following code select the stations with hypocenter distance less than 100 km.
+The following code selects the stations with hypocenter distance less than 100 km.
 This is to prevent too high variability among the records.

 .. code-block:: python3